Abhi-cyber-start/Seleniumwebdriver/README.md

 ## Test Execution Strategy

-The framework supports multiple test execution strategies using TestNG:
+The framework supports multiple test execution strategies using TestNG.

 **Sequential Execution**
-Tests can be executed sequentially, where each test runs one after another in a single thread.
-This approach is useful for debugging and ensuring stable execution when tests depend on application state.
+Tests run one after another in a single thread.
+This approach ensures stable execution and is useful during debugging or when test cases depend on application state.

 **Parallel Execution**
-Tests can also be executed in parallel using multiple threads.
-This helps reduce overall test execution time and is commonly used in large automation suites or CI/CD pipelines.
+Tests run simultaneously using multiple threads.
+This helps reduce overall execution time and improves efficiency when running large automation test suites.

 ---